bartoszwais/bartoszwais.github.io/tools.md

 ---

 ## Ruby
 - All code used to generate this website is available at [bartoszwais.github.io](https://github.com/bartoszwais/bartoszwais.github.io).
-For business logic scripts check its Tools section.
+For business logic scripts check its tools section.
 - Static part of website is built using Jekyll, [jekyllrb.com](https://jekyllrb.com/).

 ## JavaScript